ibm-cloud-docs/pattern-db2-sap-vpc/resiliency-design.md

 # Resiliency design
 {: #resiliency-design}

-The Highly Available SAP with {{site.data.keyword.IBM&reg}} Db2 on {{site.data.keyword.Bluemix}} VPC pattern delivers increased resilience over single server deployments of either IBM Db2 or SAP.
+The Highly Available SAP with {{site.data.keyword.IBM_notm}} Db2 on {{site.data.keyword.Bluemix}} VPC pattern delivers increased resilience over single server deployments of either IBM Db2 or SAP.
 The VSIs or Bare Metal servers are clustered together to avoid the host being a single point of failure.
 This pattern delivers a solution with the following properties:

 * For {{site.data.keyword.IBM_notm}} Db2